 - Capsaicin, a pain reliever made from hot peppers

-- Clonazepam (Klonopin), a medicine used for anxiety or seizures, taken in low doses
+- Clonazepam (Klonopin), taken in low doses

 - Female hormone replacement